dalong0514/readnotes/20210102原文复制/2021001Social-Capital/2021001Social-Capital0205.md

 Subsequently, Congress enacted legislation that accomplished four of the president’s objectives: (1) the Internet Tax Freedom Act placed a three-year moratorium on new and discriminatory taxes on Internet commerce; (2) the Digital Millennium Copyright Act ratified and implemented the World Intellectual Property Organization (WIPO) Copyright Treaty and the WIPO Performances and Phonograms Treaty, protecting copyrighted material online; (3) the Government Paperwork Elimination Act encouraged prompt implementation of e-filing and record-keeping systems by the federal government; and (4) the Children’s Online Privacy Protection Act protected the privacy of young children online.
 In May 1998, the World Trade Organization (WTO) reached an agreement by which members would continue the practice of not imposing customs duties on e-commerce transmissions.
 The Organization for Economic Cooperation and Development (OECD) and industry groups issued a declaration in October 1998 supporting the tax principles outlined in Clinton’s strategy and opposing discriminatory taxation imposed on Internet and e-commerce.
 But at the moment, the growth of cybernetworks is substantially outpacing such national and international efforts to regulate them.

-5. Actions seem to gain the upper hand in interactions with structures in cybernetworks (McLaughlin, Osborne, and Ellison 1997; Smith 1999; Wellman and Gulia 1999).
+5 Actions seem to gain the upper hand in interactions with structures in cybernetworks (McLaughlin, Osborne, and Ellison 1997; Smith 1999; Wellman and Gulia 1999).
 Individuals, groups, and organizations can create institutions and capital by forming chat rooms, clubs, and groups without many structural constraints.
 Rules and practices are being created and implemented as these「villages」evolve (Agre 1998).
 What are the motives for extending networks in cyberspace, and what are the intended goals and payoffs (Kollock 1999)?
 Is wealth superseded by reputation, power, or sentiment as the expected return in such villages?
 Are there definitions and declarations of membership, control of boundaries, and rules of exchange and commitment in sharing resources?

 Capital in the form of credentials is being created and conferred, and markets for the capital are being created.
 In higher education, for example, tens of thousands of courses were available online in 1999 (tele-campus.edu), and the estimate was that the number of people taking at least one college course over the Internet would triple by the year 2002

 to about 2.2 million in the United States alone ( PC World , July 1999, p.
 39).
-Virtual degrees were rapidly being granted online (e.g., virtual universities such as Jones International University, accredited by the North Central Association of Colleges and Schools, 1999,
+Virtual degrees were rapidly being granted online (e.g., virtual universities such as Jones International University, accredited by the North Central Association of Colleges and Schools, 1999, www.jonesinternational.edu and virtual masters in business administration offered by Duke University, among others).

-Cybernetworks and the Global Village 237

-www.jonesinternational.edu and virtual masters in business administration offered by Duke University, among others).

 Social movements challenging existing institutions have benefited from the opportunity afforded by cybernetworks to mobilize social capital.